platformsh/platformsh-docs/src/administration/integrations/gluescripts.md

 ## Project API

-The project API gives you everything you need to know about the project in the context of which the Gluescript is running.
+The project API gives you everything you need to know about the project in the context of which the GlueScript is running.

 For example: `project.environments.master` will give you access to the metadata of the master environment of the current project.